The Southern Company (SO) Analysis & Forecast for 2021

 The Southern Company (SO): Who are the competitors?

-The company’s main competitors (and peers) include NextEra Energy Inc. (NEE) that is trading 35.62% up over the past 12 months and Duke Energy Corporation (DUK) that is 22.09% higher over the same period.
+The company’s main competitors (and peers) include NextEra Energy Inc. (NEE) that is trading 36.13% up over the past 12 months and Duke Energy Corporation (DUK) that is 21.86% higher over the same period.
 FirstEnergy Corp.
-(FE) is -13.00% down on the 1-year trading charts.
-Short interest in the company’s stock has risen 5.31% from the last report on Feb 11, 2021 to stand at a total of 8.74 million short shares sold with a short interest ratio of 2.2.
+(FE) is -13.54% down on the 1-year trading charts.
+Short interest in the company’s stock has fallen -5.61% from the last report on Mar 14, 2021 to stand at a total of 9.23 million short shares sold with a short interest ratio of 2.2.